 We can reach out for the stars and go out in the world with more confidence.
 We feel more secure in taking risks and being more vulnerable.

-And the opposite is true: if we are insecure about our partner, our relationship gobbles all our energies and fills us with with worries.
+And the opposite is true: if we are insecure about our partner, our relationship gobbles all our energies and fills us with worries.

-When we feel secure in our relationships, we feel more confident in our ourselves.
+When we feel secure in our relationships, we feel more confident in ourselves.
 A solid relationship allows us to take more risks

 Types of Attachment Styles